-Web Accessibility Plaintiffs Shifting From Federal to State Courts in New York
+Web Accessibility Lawsuits Shifting From Federal to State Courts in New York

 In recent years, New York has been the hotbed for web-related litigation.
 Such cases claim that websites that fail to meet the Web Content Accessibility Guidelines (WCAG) are not accessible to people with disabilities and therefore violate the Americans with Disabilities Act.
 New York’s Southern and Eastern District Courts have consistently been favorable to plaintiffs in web-related ADA cases, and as a result New York has attracted more federal ADA lawsuits than any other state.
-According to Accessibility.com, of the 2,387 federal cases in 2022, 67% were filed in New York.
+According to UsableNet's 2023 Report on Digital Accessibility Lawsuits, of the 4,600 federal and state cases in 2023, 62% were filed in New York.

 This began in March 2022 when the Harty v West Point Realty case got pushed to the Second Circuit which upheld the district court’s dismissal for lack of standing based on a lack of “concrete” and “particularized” harm.
 Here the court determined that there was not sufficient injury and established that a plaintiff must demonstrate a need for the information, goods and services offered by the website and that there are “downstream consequences” resulting from the alleged inability to use the website.
 This affects “testers” who have no real need to visit the website other than to test it for web accessibility.